Sitefinity/sitefinity-aspnetcore-mvc-samples/src/resource-package-minimal/README.md

 ## Create and edit grid widget templates
 By default we include three grid widgets.
 We don't include CSS to style them.
 It is up to you to add a grid system and make the columns appear side by side.
-To modify a grid widget, for example, a grid widget with two columns, simply navigate to `/ResourcePackages/Minimal/GridSystem/Templates`, open `two-columns.html` and make your changes.
+To modify a grid widget, for example, a grid widgegt with two columns, simply navigate to `/ResourcePackages/Minimal/GridSystem/Templates`, open `two-columns.html` and make your changes.

 You can:
 - Add an extra CSS class to a column